propertyblink/auto-date-and-time-by-propertyblink/README.md

 == Support ==

-For support or inquiries, please [visit our homepage](https://propertyblink.com/).
-Or you can also visit our [Property Management Services](https://propertyblink.com/property-management) to see Demo or get support from our experts.
+For support or inquiries, please visit our [Property Management Services](https://propertyblink.com/property-management) page to see Demo or get support from our experts.

 == Changelog ==